 MGVs just released its 2017 vintage on April 22nd, 2018, and its first Charmat-Method sparking wine.
 I tried the new sparking wine and it has a refreshingly dry kick.
 I loved it!

-To launch his new vintages, MGVs’ president lead tours of his vineyards around Katsunuma.
+To launch his new vintage, MGVs’ president lead tours of his vineyards around Katsunuma.

 Everyone seemed to enjoy the day despite the unseasonably warm weather.

 If you are inspired to visit MGVs, why not try one of the following: